Ticketed events

 Ticket scalping

-For events at major Queensland venues, it is illegal to resell or buy a ticket at a price greater than 10% above the original ticket price.
+For events at major Queensland venues, it's illegal to resell or buy a ticket at a price greater than 10% above the original ticket price.

-Visit Stadiums Queensland to see a list of their venues and learn more about ticket scalping and how to report it.
+Visit Stadiums Queensland to see a list of major venues and learn more about ticket scalping and how to report it.

 Significantly changed event